escobarana/devops-smart-car/README.md

 ![Stop docker containers](image/dockercompose_monitoring/container-stop.png "Stop")

 # Bonus tasks:
+*HERE ARE ONLY MENTIONED THE BONUS TASKS PERFORMED, PLEASE REFER TO THE README.md FILES OF EACH FOLDER FOR FURTHER EXPLANATIONS ON EACH PART*

 - **Part 1 - Web application:**
   - Python programming language (Flask REST API)